Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 </p>

 <br>
-The RL bot is equipped with 3 times 8 sensors, 8 for item seeking, 8 looking at its surroundings and another 8 for accelerating and deccelerating, <br>
+The RL bot is equipped with 3 times 8 sensors, 8 for item seeking, 8 looking at its surroundings and another 8 for accelerating and deaccelerating, <br>
 The sensors range from 45 degrees to the left to 45 degrees to the right.<br>
 The first 8 sensors were used to determine if the was food in the view of the bot.<br>
 Then the distance to that food object is calculated and inverted, the inverted distance is saved<br>